 What issues could this raise?
 Parents have complained it has led to cyberbullying when their child was responsible for losing the Snapstreak and excessive screen time.

 How can I help prevent this?
-Talk to your child about relationships and reiterate that popularity cannot be measured by an arbitrary number and remind them an app should not be responsible for their self-esteem or determine who their
+Talk to your child about relationships and reiterate that popularity cannot be measured by an arbitrary number and remind them an app should not be responsible for their self-esteem.

 What?
 This craze had a resurgence earlier this year with teenagers burning themselves with salt and ice.
 Youngsters placed the salt on their skin followed by an ice cube.
 The salt reduces the temperature of the ice to as low as -26 degrees, which has resulted in horrific burns similar to frostbite.
 Similarly to the aerosol challenge, they are filmed doing the challenge to see who can last the longest and outdo their peers.
 The NSPCC issued a warning at the start of the year urging parents to remain vigilant over the Salt and Ice Challenge.